-- A.4.1 Retain and preserve original historic windows, including glazing, trim, muntins, and character-defining details. - A.4.2 Do not remove, cover, or move existing window openings. - A.4.3 To return the structure to its original historic appearance, remove non-historic windows and trim.
+- A.4.1 Retain and preserve original historic windows, including glazing, trim, muntins, and character-defining details. - A.4.2 Do not remove, cover, or move existing window openings. - A.4.3 To return the home to its original historic appearance, remove non-historic windows and trim.
 When selecting replacements, use physical or pictorial evidence.
-If no evidence exists, select windows which are consistent with the architectural style of your building. - A.4.4 To gain thermal efficiency, storm windows which maintain the appearance and allow maximum visibility of the original historic windows may be installed.
-Unfinished or clear-finished metals are not allowed.
+If no evidence exists, select windows which are consistent with the architectural style of your home. - A.4.4 To gain thermal efficiency, storm windows which maintain the appearance and allow maximum visibility of the original historic windows may be installed.

+Unfinished and clear-finished metals are not allowed.
 (Storm windows can be staff approved) - A.4.5 If replacement of deteriorated windows is necessary, match the original historic windows in sash design, size, shape, muntin pattern, location, glazing area, and tint.
 Insulated glass (double-pane) windows may be used.
-Exterior muntins are required on simulated-divided-light windows. - .1 Brady Heights Match the original historic window material. - A.4.6 If replacement of deteriorated trim is necessary, match the appearance, size, shape, pattern, texture, and detailing of the original historic trim. - A.4.7 When adding new window openings, maintain the proportions of the façade.
+Exterior muntins are required on simulated-divided-light windows. - .1 Brady Heights Match the original historic window material. - .2 Elmwood Match the original historic window material - A.4.6 If replacement of deteriorated trim is necessary, match the appearance, size, shape, pattern, texture, and detailing of the original historic trim. - A.4.7 When adding new window openings, maintain the proportions of the façade.